annargrs/ldt/README.rst

  'Associations': True}

 It goes without saying that *white* and *black* are not always antonyms.
-Context dependence is something we're thinking about, but at the moment ldt follows other context-independent evaluation methodologies such as human judgements of word similarity/relatedness.
+Context dependence is something we're thinking about, stay tuned for future work.

 ---------------------------------
 LDT for working with dictionaries